Zoe Tate: Sexuality

 In early 1993, Zoe decided that she wanted more from her friendship with Archie Brooks (Tony Pitts), and the two later began a relationship.
 Zoe struggled to deal with the physical aspect of their relationship and she realised that she was a lesbian.
-Inside Soaps Richard Arnold commented that apart from a one-night stand with Michael Feldmann (Matthew Vaughan) and an older man, Patrick, who she once brought home for Christmas, Zoe did not have much experience with men and the mystery behind that had finally been revealed.
+Inside Soaps Richard Arnold commented that apart from a one-night stand with Michael Feldmann (Matthew Vaughan) and an older man, Patrick (Paul Darrow), who she once brought home for Christmas, Zoe did not have much experience with men and the mystery behind that had finally been revealed.
 Bracknell explained that Zoe was not aware of her sexuality when she decided to have sex with Archie and said "Zoe wanted to sleep with Archie to put her fears to rest but she didn't do it to prove anything.
 She didn't count out the possibility that it could all work out with him."
 Bracknell added that Archie would be gutted by the news, but Zoe would want to remain his friend.
 Bracknell thought Zoe's sexuality would be "a big hurdle to cross" with her family, especially with Frank who Zoe was very close to.
 Arnold reported that Zoe's bad luck with men was one reason why the show's producers felt the storyline could work for the character.
 He added that lesbianism had not been tackled before in a British soap.
 Of how the storyline unfolds, Bracknell explained "Zoe is quite feminine and not the obvious media stereotype of a lesbian, but the writers aren't taking any sort of moral stance.
 This is something that Zoe discovers gradually and it will be dealt with constructively, emotionally and positively."